Starting fresh

 I've been on Twitter for over a decade.
 When it started, it was fun and interesting.
 You could talk to all sorts of people you never would have had casual access to.
 It's how I found my first connections in the world of data journalism, and it's probably how I landed my first internship.
 In some ways, I owe my career to it.

-It’s a cliche to say this now, but over time, it’s become a lot less fun.
-I’d followed friends, journalists, politicians, activists, scientists, musicians, artists, a ton of random homosexuals and at least one Federalist writer (sometimes you just want to peer into the void, you know?).
+It's a cliche to say this now, but over time, it's become a lot less fun.
+I'd followed friends, journalists, politicians, activists, scientists, musicians, artists and a ton of random homosexuals.

 And over time, it seems like all of their conversations melded into one meta-conversation: about politics, media, identity.
 You know, the conversation everyone is having at all times.
 Except on Twitter, there's constant context collapse, and everyone is looking for the latest villain.